 At the discretion of the instructor, a temporary grade of "Incomplete," or "I," may be given to a student who is passing a course but cannot complete it during the semester for extenuating reasons.
 "I" grades are assigned rarely, and students must rectify all incompletes by the end of the following term.
-For example, spring term "I" grades must be complete by the start of the following fall term; summer term "I" grades must be complete by the start of the following spring term; and fall term "I" grades must be complete by the start of the following spring term; and fall term "I" grades must be complete by the start of the following spring term; and fall term "I" grades must be complete by the start of the following summer term.
+For example, spring term "I" grades must be complete by the start of the following fall term; summer term "I" grades must be complete by the start of the following spring term; and fall term "I" grades must be complete by the start of the following summer term.
 Students who do not adhere to this timeline will be dismissed from the program.

->>> PROFESSIONAL DEVELOPMENT RESOURCES
+PROFESSIONAL DEVELOPMENT RESOURCES